mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - Go does not support pointer arithmetic which is needed for some types of applications.

-## Memory Allocation

-The Go specification does not indicate the situations under which stack memory or heap memory are used.
-The primary Go implementation makes some choices based on the fact that allocating on the stack is generally faster than allocating on the heap.

-The builtin `new` function always allocates on the heap.

-Variables declared in functions are typically allocated on the stack unless access to them escapes from the function by returning a pointer to it or setting a variable declared outside the function to a pointer to it.

 ## Important Environment Variables

 - `GOPATH`\